 Etna Sunset is a magic experience to enjoy a special sunset up Etna.
 The Silvestri Lateral Craters up to 2000 mt elevation were formed during the 1892 eruption, they are the so called button line craters, there are many on the volcano as they are typical of Etna’s lateral eruptions.
 On Mount Etna there are lots of volcanic caves, at least 100 classified caves.
 The one we will visit during the excursion is called “Shepard Cave”, formed by a lava flow in ancient times and used in the past as a deposit for the snow.
+At the end we will enjoy a terrific Etna sunset.

 Included: Transfer service, professional naturalistic guide.